Hydro GP Jedovnice 2026: Rossi and Cremona Claim Perfect Scores

 F-500

-Marcin Zielinski (POL) won F-500 despite a DNF in Heat 2, taking victories in Heats 1 and 3 to finish on 800 points.
+Marcin Zielinski (POL) won F-500 despite a DNF in Heat 2, where a broken propeller ended his race, taking victories in Heats 1 and 3 to finish on 800 points.
 Attila Havas (HUN) made the most unlikely recovery of the weekend: he did not start Heat 1, then finished second in both remaining heats to take second overall on 600 points.
 Marian Jung (SVK) won Heat 2 but retired in Heat 3, ending third on 569 points.

 PosDriverNatH1H2H3Points